Chongran-Zhao/Hyperelastic-fitting/README.md

 For insights into **calibration details** and a review of **material models**, see:
 - Dal, H., Açıkgöz, K., & Badienia, Y. (2021). *On the Performance of Isotropic Hyperelastic Constitutive Models for Rubber-like Materials: A State of the Art Review.* Applied Mechanics Reviews, 73(2), 020802.

-### Hills Hyperelastic Model with Generalized Strains
+### Hill's Hyperelastic Model with Generalized Strains
 Detailed information on the **Hills hyperelastic model** with **generalized strains** can be found in:
 - Liu, J., Guan, J., Zhao, C., & Luo, J. (2024). *A Continuum and Computational Framework for Viscoelastodynamics: III.
 A Nonlinear Theory.* Computer Methods in Applied Mechanics and Engineering, 430, 117248.
 [DOI: 10.1016/j.cma.2024.117248](https://doi.org/10.1016/j.cma.2024.117248)